idiazroncero/huesos/README.md

 __Huesos__ is idiaz.roncero's front-end starterkit.
 It provides a basic SCSS-JS osamenta by combining some preferred and battle-tested tools.

 idiaz.roncero is a Madrid-based front-end dev.
-He does not enjoy talking about himself in the third person but, hey, this is a Readme.md, not a letter or an email.
+He does not enjoy talking about himself in the third person but, hey, this is a Readme.md.

 ## Install

-Copy `src/scss/_config_sample.scss` to `src/scss/_config.scss` and tweak the values to adapt to your needs.
+Clone, open `src/scss/_config.scss` and tweak the values to adapt to your needs.

 Run the build scripts (see [Build Process](#build-process)).